Anna Hedh

-Anna Hedh (born 18 March 1967) is a Swedish politician who served as a Member of the European Parliament (MEP) from 2004 until 2019.
+Anna Lööf Hedh (born 18 March 1967) is a Swedish politician who served as a Member of the European Parliament (MEP) from 2004 until 2019.
 She is a member of the Swedish Social Democratic Party, part of the Progressive Alliance of Socialists and Democrats.

 Hedh served on the European Parliament's Committee on the Internal Market and Consumer Protection.
 She was also a substitute for the Committee on Women's Rights and Gender Equality, and a delegation member for relations with the Palestinian Legislative Council.
 In addition to her committee assignments, she served as a member of the European Parliament Intergroup on Western Sahara; the European Parliament Intergroup on LGBT Rights; and the European Parliament Intergroup on Children's Rights.